 In this blog I list three aspects that we should have in mind when addressing ethical issues in the digital world.

 In a recent blog-post (in German only) I wrote about the digital divide between students who have access to technology and those who don’t.
 Such an assumingly simple precondition may decide about who will pass the semester exams and who will not.
 It is almost paradoxical given that digitalization has in fact expanded the possibility to access resources on a global scale.
 If knowledge could previously be obtained only through University or the local library, now we have the whole internet at our disposal.
 We can attend online classes (even for free) and obtain research data by a click.
 And this is just one example from an educational context.

 As is the case with other, more traditional resources, the benefits of digitalization are not equally distributed.
 The speed of digital transformation makes it difficult to follow its advantages and address its disadvantages.
-Furthermore, it has been additionally accelerated by extraordinary Corona-times.
-Thus, having access to digital resources may in the future become a matter of economic survival for companies, the political prevalence for political actors, and a matter of social participation for citizens.
+It has been additionally accelerated by the extraordinary Corona-times.
+Thus, having access to digital resources may in the future become a matter of economic survival for companies, political prevalence for political actors, and a matter of social participation for citizens.

 Recognizing such new types of inequalities becomes a moral imperative for (digital) societies.
 Which brings us to the next aspect:

 The ability to collect and evaluate information, consider alternatives and their consequences is at the core of the ethical decision-making process.
 The digital world has given us unprecedented access to information, however, the ability for its critical assessment is a matter of literacy.
 Thus, data literacy becomes an important competence in modern digital societies.